-The Safety Interface Board is designed to work with all of the new versions of laser heads with the integrated driver in them.
-As with the previous generations, the driver is designed to follow the federal guidelines for safety compliance for high power Class 4 laser operation.
+The safety interface module is designed to work with all of the new versions of laser heads with the integrated driver in them.
+As with the previous generations, the safety interface module is designed to follow the federal guidelines for safety compliance for high power Class 4 laser operation.
 This includes the use of a key enable switch, safety interlock system, power off reset, and laser LED indicators.
 All of these features make for a safer laser operation and will comply with federal laws regulating such operations.